NASA’s latest moon mission is the dawn of a new space age

 After takeoff, the boosters will fire for about 2 minutes before separating from the vehicle, falling back toward the ground, and landing in the Atlantic Ocean.
 Eight minutes in, the core stage will do the same.
 At that point, the Interim Cryogenic Propulsion Stage (ICPS) will take over and circle the Earth once.
 About 90 minutes into the flight, the ICPS will give Orion the “big push” it needs to start flying in the direction of the moon, and then fall away.

 While technically new, the SLS is based on older technology.
 Several of its components, including its main engines, are either from or based on systems used by the NASA Space Shuttle program, which ended in 2011.
-And while other space launches have started using reusable, or at least partially reusable, rocket boosters, the SLS launched on Monday will only fly once.
+And while other space launches have started using reusable, or at least partially reusable, rocket boosters, the SLS will only fly once.
 This differentiates SLS from Starship, the super-heavy launch vehicle that SpaceX is designing for moon missions.
 SpaceX, which beat out Blue Origin for a $2.9 billion contract to build NASA’s lunar landing system, expects Starship’s first orbital test flight to take place sometime in the next six months.
 Congress’s decision to fund SLS is an ongoing sore spot within the space industry because the project went billions over budget and was delayed several times, and because private companies are now developing less expensive alternatives.

 “Congress has put up with the over-budget, behind schedule, because SLS has kept the money and jobs flowing to key congressional districts,” explains Whitman Cobb.